MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex4_message_encryption.md

 1. Open **Microsoft Edge** in an InPrivate window by right clicking Microsoft Edge from the task bar and selecting **New InPrivate window**.

-1. Navigate to **`https://outlook.office.com`** and log into Outlook on the web as `LynneR@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+1. Navigate to **`https://outlook.office.com`** and log into Outlook on the web as `LynneR@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant prefix provided by your lab hosting provider).
 Lynne's password was set in a previous exercise.

 1. On the **Stay signed in?** dialog box, select the checkbox for **Don't show this again** then select **No**.